 Nicoletta subsequently spent three years in private equity based in Paris before returning to the Oil and Gas industry as VP & General Manager, EMEA at Dresser-Rand.
 Following the sale of Dresser-Rand to Siemens, Nicoletta moved to Norway as Investment Director in holding company Aker Asa, where she was responsible for overseeing the main portfolio company, Aker Solutions, and a member of its board of directors.
 She subsequently was appointed Head of Operations at Aker Solutions.
 In 2014 she took up the role of President Europe, Africa, Russia & India at Technip, where she had oversight of €3.7 billion revenues, more than 10,000 employees and responsibility for onshore, offshore and subsea activities in the Region.

-Following Technip's merger with FMC, Nicoletta has focused on non-executive director roles and she is currently an independent non-executive board member at Fincantieri, Bureau Veritas and Faiveley Transport, as well as on the board of Senior Advisors for Bain Capital Partners.
+Following Technip's merger with FMC, Nicoletta has focused on non-executive director roles and she is currently a non-executive director of Fincantieri, Bureau Veritas Group and Faiveley Transport.

 Nicoletta is a member of the Remuneration Committee.

 Live share price and news on our mobile site with additional reports, presentations and multimedia on our Investor Relations iPad app